-Employees have a benefit plan that gives them a powerful start on retirement savings: If you are eligible, NYU Grossman School of Medicine contributes a percentage of your eligible salary based on your job classification without any required contribution on your part.
+Employees have a benefit plan that gives them a powerful start on retirement savings: If you are eligible, NYU Grossman School of Medicine contributes 10% of your eligible salary without any required contribution on your part.
 You can supplement this with savings from your paycheck on a pre-tax and/or after-tax Roth basis.